iperera97/autoslide.js-/README.md

 ## Installation

+- load autoslide.js file before load your script,
-- add .autoSlide() method for parent div or ul element, that hold child elements to auto slides
+- add .autoSlide() method for parent div or ul element, that hold child elements to auto slides.
 - add following css rule for animate the slideshow
   -	@keyframes autoSlide{